yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - [Jun.
 2025] The Outstanding Graduate Student (PhD Research Student).
 - [Jun.
+2025] The Second Class Award Scholarship of the Graduate School, Shanxi University, in 2025.
+- [Jul.
+2025] Chinese Government Scholarship-High Level Graduate Programs in Shanxi Province, in 2024.
+- [Jun.
 2024] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2024.
 - [Jun.
 2023] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2023.
 - [Oct.
 2022] The Champion Award on CCL2022@CMRC, Chinese Information Processing Society of China (CIPS), in 2022.